Osagyefo Kuntunkununku II

-Nana Kuntunkununku II (born Alexander Kwadwo Fredua Agyeman 22 February 1942 – 17 March 1999) was a traditional ruler in Ghana and Paramount Chief of Akyem-Abuakwa in the Eastern Region.
-His official title was Okyenhene - King of Akyem.
+Nana Kuntunkununku II (born Alexander Kwadwo Fredua Agyeman 22 February 1942 – 17 March 1999) was a traditional ruler in Ghana and the 34th King of Akyem Abuakwa in the Eastern Region.
+His official title was Okyenhene.
 He succeeded his uncle, Ofori Atta III, and ruled the Akyems for 23 years.
 He was succeeded by Amoatia Ofori Panin II.
-He was the seventh president of the National House of Chiefs and served from 1998 till his death in 1999.
+He was the 7th President of the National House of Chiefs and served from 1998 till his death in 1999.